Infuzu/OQS/oqs-specification.md

 Yidi Sprei is the founding author of `OQS` and wrote the first version of the specification.

-The following individuals are core maintainers:
+The following individuals are core maintainers of the Python OQS Implementation:
 - Yidi Sprei